sonosaurus/sonobus/doc/README_MAC.txt

 The software is distributed as a DMG disk image.
 Once you've double-clicked it you will be able to install the standalone application or whichever plugin varieties you want by simply dragging them to the folder aliases directly below each item in the DMG's window.

+Note: You may be asked for permission when dragging some of the plugins, or it may not work at all, if you don't already have those particular plugin sytem folders created yet.
+The folder names are listed below for each plugin type, in case you need to create them first yourself.

 More information about the plugin folder locations is below in case you need it.
 But simply dragging them into the appropriate folder in the DMG should